Pictures. Put Them on Everything.

 A beautiful and bright photo header is exactly what your blog needs.
 Use photos on your blog roll page to make each post come to life, as the main header to pull the reader into a post and integrated into social media.
 Blog pictures do not have to be original, there are lots of free and paid stock photography sites where you can find the perfect image to encapsulate your writing.

 Pictures are everywhere, but you can’t just download any image you find on the internet to use in your marketing.
-There are copyright laws protecting photographers, so be sure to choose images from sites which offer approved free images or buy low cost images from sites like iStock.com.
+There are copyright laws protecting photographers, so be sure to choose images from sites that offer approved free images or buy low-cost images from sites like iStock.com, and for more premium images, our favorite is Getty Images.

 Why not?
 Make a standardized header with appealing colors to match your brand and integrate a photo into the stories on your newsletter.
 These photos do not need to demand all the attention or space within the newsletters, but it’s a nice supplementary visual to mix up the content for readers.